hrutavmodha/desktop-assistant/CONTRIBUTING.md

 # 🤝 Contributing to VoiceGPT

-Hello! 👋 Thank you for your interest in contributing to VoiceGPT — an open-source offline voice assistant powered by Transformers and NodeJS/Electron.
+Hello! 👋 Thank you for your interest in contributing to VoiceGPT - an open-source voice assistant powered by Transformers, Node.js and Electron.js.

 ---

 # 🧠 What's Inside This Project

 - 🎙️ Voice Input via Web Speech API

 - 🤖 Intent Recognition using Transformers (HuggingFace)

 - 🗣️ Speech Output using SpeechSynthesis

 - ⚙️ OS Command Execution (Windows, Linux, Mac)

 - 🖥️ Electron GUI + NodeJS Bridge
-- 🔐 100% Offline Architecture

 ---